About the Placement Exam

 12. When doing my homework, I wrote a correct response but the machine graded it incorrectly.
 What can I do?

 Tell your instructor to review that particular exercise.
-If you care correct, he/she will give you your points back.
+If your answer was indeed correct, he/she will give you your points back.

 13. I am not doing well in class and I was wondering if I can change my grade from Letter-grade to Credit/Non-Credit.